EstanisEVL/intro-component-with-signup-form/README.md

 ### What I learned

 Major learnings while working through this project:
-- Form validations using regular expressions;
+- Form validation using regular expressions;
-- Conditional rendering of different error messages;
+- Conditional rendering of different error messages and CSS classes;
 - Setting states and methods in a custom hook that is then imported to the Form component.